mattermost/docs/source/process/support.md

 # Support Handbook

-## Information Required to Open a Support Ticket
+## Information required to open a Support ticket

 Encountering an error can be frustrating.
 To get you back to work as fast as possible, it's important that you provide us with as much information as you can in a timely manner.
 Knowing what information is relevant can be confusing, so think: C.L.U.E.S. to remember what we need: